evelinehansen/evelinehansen/README.md

 ---

 ### Tools (mainly, but not exclusively) for runners
-- [When should I run](https://evelinehansen.github.io/when-should-i-run/): Plan when to run, based on weather and daylight.
+- [When should I run](https://evelinehansen.github.io/when-should-i-run/): Plan when to run, based on weather forecast and daylight.
-- [What should I wear](https://evelinehansen.github.io/what-should-i-wear/): Check the weather and your own logged experiences.
+- [What should I wear](https://evelinehansen.github.io/what-should-i-wear/): Plan what to wear on your run, based on weather and your own wardrobe and history.
 - [Level up](https://evelinehansen.github.io/level-up/): Log and count your small victories (against dørstokkmila).
 - [Niggle log](https://evelinehansen.github.io/niggle-log/): Log niggles, spot patterns.